 - 1 unsliced loaf (1 pound) French bread

-- 4 tablespoons butter, softened, divided
+- 4 tablespoons butter or margarine, softened, divided

 - 2 tablespoons mayonnaise